hobbyfarm/e2e-testing/README.md

 npm install
 ```

+Environment variables needs to be set to target a specific environment.
+Locally, you can copy `.env.example` to create and edit `.env` file that will be used to configure the tests (thanks to [dotenv](https://github.com/motdotla/dotenv)).

-Once it is completed, you can run several commands:
+Once the setup and configuration is completed, you can run several commands:

 ```bash
 # runs the end-to-end tests